 - Kapalabhati – short explosive contractions of the lower belly which push air out of the lungs

 - Alternate nostril breathing to reduce stress levels and improve lung function

 - 6/6 breath for even breathing and balance

 - Circular breath for rejuvenation

 - Breathwork that incorporates simple movement such as Mukha Bhastrika (bellows breath)

-- Transformational breath work where we focus on circular breathing and breath retention to super oxygenate the body
+- Transformational breath work where we focus on circular breathing and the benefits of breath retention

 Exercises are undertaken seated (on the floor or a chair) or lying.
 Please bring a pillow and blanket for extra comfort.